The Illinois Innocence Project is guided by three objectives to bring justice to the wrongfully convicted:

 The Project reviews over 300 requests for help from Illinois inmates each year.
 Undergraduates at the University of Illinois Springfield, and law students from the state’s three public law schools, work alongside and at the direction of IIP attorneys to review, evaluate and, where strong evidence of actual innocence exists, investigate and legally pursue claims of innocence.

-To date, the Project has been intimately involved in the freeing of eight innocent individuals who were wrongfully imprisoned in Illinois.
+To date, the Illinois Innocence Project has been intimately involved in the freeing of ten innocent individuals who were wrongfully imprisoned in Illinois.